danreilly/quanet_hdl/README.md

 This script builds the fsbl.elf and the pmufw.elf file.
 I did not build u-boot.elf.
 Both u-boot.elf and bl31.elf can be extracted from the project folder on the AD Kuiper linux SD Card image.
 After you put the image on an SD card, you can navigate (I used microsoft "File Explorer") to the boot partition and get the stuff in /boot/zynqmp-zcu102-rev10-fmcdaq3 and unpack it.
 I put a copy of that directory on github under nucrypt_boot_objs and unpacked bootgen_sysfiles.tgz there.
 Note that this contains a BOOT.BIN for the zcu106, but I didn't use that or even try that.
 I only wanted the elf files.
 I made my build_boot.bat pull those elf files into the BOOT.BIN that it builds.

- It copies in the u-boot.elf and the b131.elf that I extracted from the SD card image from the zcu106 directory.
-Then it uses my zynq.bif file to put those four files and the bitfile into a BOOT.BIN file.